-The PDA36A is an amplified, switchable-gain, silicon detector designed for detection of light signals over 350 to 1100 nm wavelength range.
-An eight-position rotary switch allows the user to vary the gain in 10 dB steps.
-A buffered output drives 50 Ω load impedances up to 5 V. The PDA36A housing includes a removable threaded coupler (SM1T1) and retainer ring (SM1RR) that is compatible with any number of Thorlabs 1" threaded accessories.
+The PDA10A is an amplified, silicon detector designed for detection of light signals over 200 to 1100 nm wavelength range.
+A buffered output drives 50 $\Omega$ load impedances up to 5 V. The PDA10A housing includes a removable threaded coupler (SM1T1) and retainer ring (SM1RR) that is compatible with any number of Thorlabs 1" threaded accessories.
 This allows convenient mounting of external optics, light filters, apertures, as well as providing an easy mounting mechanism using the Thorlabs cage assembly accessories.